Dominican Republic entry requirements for Poland passport holders

 |---|---|---|

-| Valid passport Must be valid for the duration of your stay | Your Polish passport needs to be valid for the entire time you plan to be in the Dominican Republic.
-No minimum validity beyond your stay is required by Dominican law, but airlines may enforce a 6-month rule — check with your carrier before departure. | Required |
+| Valid passport Must be valid for the duration of your stay | Your Polish passport needs to be valid for the entire time you plan to stay in the Dominican Republic.
+No minimum validity beyond your departure date is required by Dominican law, but airlines may enforce a 6-month rule — check with your carrier before flying. | Required |

-| Return or onward ticket Proof of departure from the Dominican Republic | Immigration officers at Punta Cana and Santo Domingo airports routinely ask for a return or onward ticket before they let you through.
-Have a printed or digital copy of your outbound flight booking ready — they won't let you in without one. | Required |
+| Return or onward ticket Proof of departure from the Dominican Republic | Immigration officers at Punta Cana and Santo Domingo routinely ask for a return or onward ticket.
+Have a printed or digital copy of your outbound flight booking ready — they check this before stamping you in. | Required |

-| Proof of accommodation Hotel booking or invitation letter | Carry a printed hotel reservation or a letter from your host with their address and phone number.
-Officers occasionally ask where you're staying, especially if you arrive without a clear itinerary. | Recommended |
+| Proof of accommodation Hotel booking or invitation letter | Carry a copy of your hotel reservation or a letter from your host.
+Officers rarely ask for it, but having it ready avoids delays at the counter. | Recommended |

 What happens at the border